shaekhhasanshoron/bankops-core/README.md

 ## 7. Live Demo
 You can find the live url.
 Go to http://bankops-core.135.235.192.122.nip.io

-**To use the system, a default employee with `admin` privileges has been created.
-Use the `login` api to authenticate and get JWT token:**
+**To use the system, some employees with different privileges are already created.
+Use the credentials(username and password) in the `login` api for authentication and get JWT access token:**

 Employee with `admin` privileges:
 * Username: `admin`